roura356a/csk/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Overview.md

     -   Cluster type: Select one of the following cluster types when you create the ACK cluster.
         -   Standard dedicated Kubernetes cluster.

-            You must create and manage the master and worker nodes of the ACK cluster.
+            You need to create and manage the master and worker nodes of the ACK cluster.
 You have full control over the ACK cluster.
 You are charged for the resources that are used by the master and worker nodes.

         -   Standard managed Kubernetes cluster.

             You need to create and manage only the worker nodes of the ACK cluster.
-ACK creates and manages the master nodes for you.
-You are charged for only the resources used by the worker nodes.
+ACK creates and manages the master nodes.
+You are charged for only the resources that are used by the worker nodes.

     -   **Operating system**: Select an operating system based on your requirements.
         -   By default, the CentOS 7.6 or Aliyun Linux 2.1903 operating system is selected.
 We recommend that you keep the default settings.
         -   If the default system kernel cannot meet your requirements, you can use a custom image.
 For more information, see [Use a custom image to create an ACK cluster](/intl.en-US/Best Practices/Migrate a self-built Kubernetes cluster to Container Service for Kubernetes/Use a custom image to create an ACK cluster.md).
-    -   **VPC**: Select a virtual private cloud \(VPC\) and a VSwitch for the ACK cluster.
+    -   **VPC**: Select a virtual private cloud \(VPC\) and vSwitches for the ACK cluster.
     -   **SNAT**: Configure Source Network Address Translation \(SNAT\) entries for the VPC.
     -   **Public access**: Expose the API server of the ACK cluster with an elastic IP address \(EIP\).
     -   **Cloud Monitor agent**: Install the Cloud Monitor agent on the Elastic Compute Service \(ECS\) instances of the ACK cluster.